croy/advent-of-code-2019/README.md

 ### Day 9
 I forgot to jot down some thoughts before writing this one, but it was mostly just adding the new address mode.
 I ended up finally making a separate IntCode as part of this, because I figure this will be common enough to need it (though it seems like maybe this was the last one?
 I dunno).

+### Day 10
+Working on this a day late.
+Problem description seems reasonably straightforward, Can just iterate over all point pairs and store the angles there are asteroids along.
+Count of unique angles should be the set of visible asteroids.

+Yep that was right except I made an initial error of assuming I could just include the asteroid with itself and subtract 1 later.
+Unfortunately, that results in an atan2 of 0, which means when there is another asteroid on that line it gets unfairly occluded.
+I originally debated whether I should perform the optimization of only considering each pair once (instead of twice) by counting visibility in both directions, but decided to leave it as a later optimization.
+It would have saved me from this mistake though :(

+Part 2 is rotating a laser, which should just require doing the same type of iteration, putting them into a sort order by angle and then having a list of distances, taking one from each angle each turn.

+After: yep but I sure did mess up the angle calculations SO MUCH.
+Also inelegant solution :/